Services

 What I'll do

-I'll focus on the readability of your story, which includes things like engaging imagery, dialogue that rings true, your personal style, narrative voice, scene pacing, maintaining point of view, and lots more!
+I'll focus on the readability of your story, which includes things like engaging imagery, dialogue that rings true, your personal style, narrative voice, sentence-level pacing, maintaining point of view, and lots more!

 Most of the magic happens though in-line edits.
 I use a tracking feature that lets you see exactly what edits I've made and choose to accept each change or leave your work as-is.
 You'll also see lots of comments in the margins.
 Some are my reader reactions—something that made me laugh, or panic for a favorite character's life—but most are explanations of more complex edits, questions about the text, or quick notes to help you notice patterns.